Copyright © Baldwin Civic Association, Inc. | All Rights Reserved

 Recording Secretary: Rosemary Olander-Beach Rosemary moved to Baldwin in 1999 with her husband, Tom, and two children.
 Both of her children graduated from Baldwin High School (classes of 2013 and 2015).
 A longtime journalist, Rosemary now works as a freelance editor.
 She’s interested in improving the quality of life in Baldwin — in particular, creating a cleaner and quieter community.
 As the BCA’s recording secretary, she’s hoping to help the association increase outreach and membership.
 Rosemary also was the women’s champion in the 2024 Oktoberfest Stein Holding Contest, and she’s in training for the next one!

-Corresponding Secretary Mark Prevatt: Mark has been a Baldwin resident since 1994, and the two youngest of his six children currently attend Baldwin Senior High School.
+Corresponding Secretary: Mark Prevatt: Mark has been a Baldwin resident since 1994, and the two youngest of his six children currently attend Baldwin Senior High School.
 He is a Hofstra University Alumnus and has over 25 years of Information Technology Management experience and administers several social media groups.
 He is also a US Army Infantry Veteran and avid freshwater fisherman.

 Standing Committee Chairs